cncf/glossary/definitions/vertical_scaling.md

 ### How it helps

-Vertical scaling allows you to resize your server with no change to your code.
-It is the ability to increase the capacity of an existing application by adding compute resources.
+Vertical scaling allows you to resize your server without changing the application code.
+That contrasts to horizontal scaling, where the app must be replicable to scale, potentially requiring code updates.
+Vertical scaling increases the capacity of an existing application by adding compute resources, allowing the app to process more requests and do more work concurrently.